-Plus: two courses in one of the following specific areas in the developing world: Eastern Europe and the Russian Federation, Latin America, Asia, Africa or Middle East.
+Plus: two courses in one of the following specific areas in the developing world: Latin America, Asia, Africa or Middle East.
 (Relevant language courses above the intermediate level would count).

 Minor Sequence in Development Studies:

 Core Course: International Studies 240: Introduction to International Studies Required Course: